Property Tax

 You may pay taxes without penalty and interest through the last day of February.
 However, if you wish to use this deduction on your IRS tax return for the year of the tax, payment must be made by December 31 of that year.

-If one pays the taxes in person, please remember to provide the address of the property and not the mailing address nor one's home address as you will provide improper information.
-If there is a change in your mailing address you must notify only the Wilson County Property Assessor as neither the City nor the County Trustee is able to change a mailing address.
+If one pays the taxes in person, please remember to provide the address of the property and not the mailing address nor the home address as you will provide improper information.
+If there is a change in your mailing address you must notify only the Wilson County Property Assessor as neither the City nor the County Trustee is able to change the mailing address.

 Wilson County Courthouse